Belter Creole: Orthography and pronunciation

-According to language creator, Nick Farmer, in the universe of The Expanse, there's no standardized orthography of the language; variants are used in different parts of the asteroid belt and the outer planets.
-Additionally, although all Farmer's posts, and language appearances in the TV series, are written in the Latin script, according to Farmer, Belter Creole can also be written with other writing systems.
+According to the creator of the language, Nick Farmer, in the universe of The Expanse there's no standardized orthography of the language; variants are used in different parts of the asteroid belt and the outer planets.
+Additionally, although all of Farmer's posts, and all the appearances of the language in written form in the TV series, are written in the Latin script, according to Farmer Belter Creole can also be written with other writing systems.

-Standard alphabet used by Nick Farmer to write down Belter Creole in TV series script and his Twitter posts include 24 letters of Latin script.
-The aforementioned letters are:
+The standard alphabet used by Nick Farmer to write down Belter Creole in the TV series script and his Twitter posts includes 24 letters of the Latin script.
+The letters are:

-Additionally, Farmer's script include 5 digraphs that are: Ch, Ng, Ny, Ow, and Sh, as well as one trigraph, which is Dzh.
-Letters C and H are present only in the digraphs Ch and Sh, and in trigraph Dzh, while J and Q, are present only in the loanwords.
-As an exception, the letter C is sometimes used in place of K, for example in words such as copeng ("friend") and condenashang ("condemnation"), which usually are spelled, respectively, as kopeng and kondenashang.
+Additionally, Farmer's script includes five digraphs, ⟨ch⟩, ⟨ng⟩, ⟨ny⟩, ⟨ow⟩, and ⟨sh⟩, as well as one trigraph, ⟨dzh⟩.
+Letters ⟨c⟩ and ⟨h⟩ are present only in the digraphs ⟨ch⟩ and ⟨sh⟩, and in trigraph ⟨dzh⟩, while ⟨j⟩ and ⟨q⟩ are present only in the loanwords.
+As an exception, the letter ⟨c⟩ is sometimes used in place of ⟨k⟩, for example in words such as copeng ("friend") and condenashang ("condemnation"), which usually are spelled, respectively, as kopeng and kondenashang.

-Farmer also uses the turned alpha (capital: Ɒ, lowercase: ɒ), as an alternative spelling of the digraph Ow, which is used to represent the open back rounded vowel sound.
-For example, the alternative spelling of the word owkwa ("water"), would be ɒkwa.
+Farmer also uses the turned alpha (capital: ⟨Ɒ⟩, lowercase: ⟨ɒ⟩) as an alternative spelling of the digraph ⟨ow⟩, which is used to represent the open back rounded vowel sound.
+For example, the alternative spelling of the word owkwa ("water") would be ɒkwa.